Why people are so useful

 Do not let personas but merely design the marketing department.
 It is best to have employees who are in daily contact with the customers.
 A workshop in which, like the profilers at the Kripo, with a detective flair, the creation of personas, brings beyond the benefits in addition a lot of fun.

 Personas should be visually visible

-Their profiles, sometimes referred to as "buyer-personas", are ideally pinned to an office wall or on cardboard figures in order to be able to communicate with almost real people.
-In this way it is also supported that everyone has the same picture of a target person in mind when working on customer projects.
-And you can always ask yourself what the persona thinks about something and how she feels on her customer journey.
+Their profiles, sometimes called “buyer personas”, are ideally pinned to an office wall or cardboard figures so that they can communicate with almost real people.
+This also helps ensure that everyone has the same image of a target in mind when working on customer projects.
+And you can always ask yourself together what the persona thinks of something and how she feels on her customer journey.

 Then it becomes visible, which personas fit the brand - and which not.
 It also becomes clear who is buying the most.
 In online marketing, personas can also be tagged, that is to say, with slogans, so that advertising is only played out when the corresponding terms appear.
 Above all, however, it is possible to remedy any potential knack points at the touchpoints by means of concrete customer trips.